 Later that day, the body was identified as that of missing Barbara.
-She had sustained multiple stab wounds, her intestines protruded from her body and her limbs were almost severed from her torso.
+She had sustained multiple stab wounds, her intestines protruded from her body and her head and limbs were almost severed from her torso.

 The ferocity and method of the assault immediately drew comparisons with the Jack the Ripper killings that were terrorising Londoners at that time.
-The actual culprit, however, turned out to be a local man, Walter Turner.
+The actual culprit, however, turned out to be a Horsforth man, Walter Turner.
 His mother had helped him dispose of the body (wittingly or not) but eventually gave evidence against him.